SENIOR ACTUARIAL ADVISOR

 MAIN TASKS

-• Inform members about their pension plan and their benefit calculations (customer service calls, emails, and virtual meetings).
+• Inform and guide members about their pension plan and their benefit calculations or other (customer service calls, emails, and virtual meetings).

 • Maintain and update certain work tools.